North Andros

 North Andros is one of the 31 districts of the Bahamas.
-It is also the largest district (in area) in the country.
-It has some of the largest settlements on Andros Island and many churches as well.
-The population (2010 Census) is 3,898.
+It is also the largest district (in area) in the country, and has some of the largest settlements in Andros Island.
+The population (2022 Census) is 4,069.
+"North Andros" is also the name of a physical island that is larger than the district, one of the three islands of the "Andros Island" group along with Mangrove Cay and South Andros.